codeJalisa/Ordoro/README.md

-# Ordoro
+# Ordoro Coding Challenge
-Ordoro Coding Challenge: Write Python code to use our test API to do the following
+Write Python code to use our test API to do the following:

     - Get the data from the API.